Chinook Scenic Byway - Mt. Rainier - Washington Cascades

 The best months to observe winter feedings of the elk population are January and February, and daily winter feeding takes place at 1:30 PM at the Oak Creek Headquarters and also at the Cleman Mountain Bighorn Sheep Feeding Site.
 Discover Passes are required for viewings, and visitors interested in truck tours out among the wildlife should call ahead for reservations.

-See the Naches Valley Chamber website for more information.
+See the Upper Valley Bulletin Board website for more information.

 Return to 360° Photo Gallery